2025 Boulder fire attack

-On June 1, 2025, in Boulder, Colorado, United States, Mohamed Sabry Soliman, an Egyptian man living in Colorado, allegedly used a makeshift flamethrower and Molotov cocktails to attack a group participating in a solidarity walk for the hostages taken from Israel during the October 7 attacks.
-The attack left at least seven people injured, including the suspect.
+On June 1, 2025, in Boulder, Colorado, United States, Mohamed Sabry Soliman, an Egyptian man living in Colorado, used a makeshift flamethrower and Molotov cocktails to attack a group participating in a solidarity walk for the hostages taken from Israel during the October 7 attacks.
+The attack left at least seven people injured, including the perpetrator.
 An 82-year-old woman died 24 days later from injuries suffered during the attack.
 Soliman yelled several political expressions during the attack, and later stated in a police interview that he targeted the group because he believed they were Zionists.
 Soliman was charged with a dozen charges of federal hate crime and 118 state criminal charges.
+In May 2026, Soliman pleaded guilty to all state charges and was sentenced to life without parole plus 2,128 years in prison.

 Background

 A solidarity walk was organized by the local Boulder chapter of Run for Their Lives, a national group which has hosted weekly events since October 7, 2023, in support of the hostages held in Gaza.
 The walk began at Pearl Street and 8th Street, passed through the Pearl Street Mall, and included a scheduled video presentation at the old Boulder County Courthouse.
 The organizers said that the event was not a protest, but rather a nonviolent march intended as a plea for the release of the hostages.